-In accordance with the articles of incorporation, the Company should contribute 1% of special bonus, 3.5% of employee remuneration, and less than 2% of directors' remuneration when there is profit for the year.
+In accordance with the articles of incorporation which was amended by shareholders' meeting on May 20, 2022, the Company should contribute 1.2% of special bonus, 4.8% of employee remuneration, and less than 2.5% of directors' remuneration when there is profit for the year.
+(The original articles of incorporation was to contribute 1% of special bonus, 3.5% of employee remuneration, and less than 2% of directors' remuneration.)
 However, if the Company has accumulated deficit, the profit should be reserved to offset the deficit.

-For the years ended December 31, 2021 and 2020, the Company estimated its employee remuneration amounting to \$30,643 and \$7,017, special bonus amounting to \$8,755 and \$2,005, and directors' remuneration amounting to \$17,511 and \$4,010, respectively.
+For the years ended December 31, 2022 and 2021, the Company estimated its employee remuneration amounting to \$83,982 and \$30,643, special bonus amounting to \$20,995 and \$8,755, and directors' remuneration amounting to \$43,741 and \$17,511, respectively.
 The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the employee remuneration, special bonus and directors' remuneration of each period, multiplied by the percentage of employee remuneration, special bonus and directors' remuneration as specified in the Company's articles.
 These remunerations and bonuses were expensed under operating expenses for each period.
 Related information would be available at the Market Observation Post System website.
-The amounts stated in the parent company only financial statements are identical to those of the actual distributions for 2021 and 2020.
+The amounts stated in the parent company only financial statements are identical to those of the actual distributions for 2022 and 2021.

-(p) Non operating income and expenses
+- (p) Non operating income and expenses - (i) Interest income